Hair Analyzers and Density

 What is Density

 There are ways to figure out the density of your hair.
-This is helpful to find the right products and solutions for your hair so you continually have great volume and keep it looking flawless.
+This is helpful to find the right products and solutions for your hair, so you continually have high volume and keep it looking flawless.
 The average person has about 2,000 strands of hair per square inch of the scalp.
 No matter what your scalp size is, that is a lot of hair.

 Knowing the density of hair will help you when choosing the products for your hair.
 If you have a low density, you want to pick products that aren’t going to weigh down your hair.
 Your hair is possibly thin already, so the last thing you want is to take away from volume.
 You may even want to implore volumizing products into your routine.

-Next time you need to go get your style, go to a professional who has a hair analyzer from Aram Huvis.
+Next time you need to get your hair done, go to a professional who has a hair analyzer from Progen Probe.
 Our hair analyzers are state-of-the-art and can show you the things you have been missing about your hair.
-Not only are we able to see the density of your hair but we also can determine hair loss, thickness, keratin amount, hair pore status, and cuticle status.
+Not only are we able to see the density of your hair, but we also can determine hair loss, thickness, keratin amount, hair pore status, and cuticle status.
 Check back our blog for more information about your hair and why a hair analyzer is beneficial to you.